msprev/pandocinject/README.md

 ### `select`

 The `select` attribute takes a boolean expression involving names of Python classes – ‘selector’ classes.
-You can create these classes easily by subclassing `Selector` from module `pandocinject` and changing the result to suit your needs.
-This is described below.
-Our focus here is to choose, inside your input document, selector classes using the `select` attribute.
+You can create these classes by subclassing `Selector` from module `pandocinject` and changing the result to suit your needs.

 `select` may consist of the name of a single selector class or a boolean expression that involves the names of multiple classes.
 A space-separated list is equivalent to a boolean expression where each item is joined with `AND`.